playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 -----

-Let's assume that we have a large list of elements we want to mirror some user inputted text onto:
+Let's assume that we have a large list of elements we want to mirror some user-input text onto:

 ```jsx
 // An artificially slow component to render the list.